mattparko/liberty-workshop/07_exercise6.md

       storage: 2Gi" | oc apply -n $NAMESPACE -f -
 ```

 Our Tekton pipeline will build and push images into our private container image repository.
 This means it needs to know our credentials.
 There are a number of more secure ways to approach this, but for simplicity we will provide our personal Nexus credentials.
-These credentials were supplied to podman previously, which helpfully caches them in the exact format needed for the OpenShift secret.
+These credentials were supplied to Podman previously, which helpfully caches them in the exact format needed for the OpenShift secret.

 Go ahead and create the registry secret:
 ```bash